weka/docs-weka-io/appendix/weka-csi-plugin.md

 ### Installation

-From the downloaded location in the Kubernetes master node, run the following command to deploy the Weka CSI Plugin as a DeamonsSet:
+From the downloaded location in the Kubernetes master node, run the following command to deploy the Weka CSI Plugin as a DaemonsSet:

 ```text
 $ ./deploy/kubernetes-latest/deploy.sh